salernoelia/Wera/README.md

 ### **GET /weather**

-Fetches and combines data from both the MeteoBlue and CityClimate APIs, processes it to compute an average temperature, constructs a descriptive sentence, and generates a speech file (.MP3) which is returned as an audio stream.
+Fetches and combines data from both the MeteoBlue and CityClimate APIs, processes it to compute different data points, to create a current weather analysis and forecast, constructs a descriptive sentence, and generates a speech file (.MP3) which is returned as an audio stream.
 This endpoint is used as a relay in case weathergps fails.

 The response contains: